-As of March 31, 2015 and December 31, 2014, the Farm Credit Administration had entered into written agreements with three Associations whose assets in aggregate totaled \$1.171 billion and \$1.191 billion, respectively.
-The written agreements require the Associations to take corrective actions with respect to one or more of the following: asset quality, capital, portfolio management, and corporate governance.
+As of March 31, 2016, the Farm Credit Administration had not entered into written agreements with any Associations, as compared with one Association whose assets totaled less than \$200 million at December 31, 2015.
+Generally, written agreements require the Associations to take corrective actions with respect to one or more of the following: asset quality, capital, portfolio management, and corporate governance.